GWphua/aws-notes/README.md

 - Shows all the cost associated with the month.
   - High-level breakdown of all services used for the month.
-- Gives access to free-tier Dashboard
+- Gives access to free-tier Dashboard.
-  - Which shows usage of each free-tier services used for the month.
+  - Shows usage of each free-tier services used for the month.

 #### Tracking Costs in the Cloud - Cost Allocation Tags

-- Track AWS costs on a _detailed level_
+- Track AWS costs on a _detailed level_.
   - Tags are used for organizing resources.
   - Tag resources to create detailed reports.
-- AWS-generated tags
+- AWS-generated tags.
-  - Automatically applied to the resource you created
+  - Automatically applied to the resource you created.
-  - Starts with Prefix _aws_
+  - Starts with Prefix _aws_.
-- User-defined tags
+- User-defined tags.
-  - Defined by the user
+  - Defined by the user.
-  - Starts with Prefix _user_
+  - Starts with Prefix _user_.
 - Manage these tags using the Tag Editor.
-  - Free naming
+  - Free naming.
-  - Tagging and Resource Groups
+  - Tagging and Resource Groups.
-    - Tags can be used to create Resource Group
+    - Tags can be used to create Resource Group.

 #### Tracking Costs in the Cloud - Cost and Usage Reports

-- Dive deeper into AWS costs and usage
+- Dive deeper into AWS costs and usage.
 - Contains the _most comprehensive set_ of AWS cost and usage data available on AWS.
-  - Additional metadata about AWS services, pricing and reservations
+  - Additional metadata about AWS services, pricing and reservations.
   - Lists AWS usage for each service category used by an account and its IAM users in hourly or daily line items, as well as any tags that you have activated for cost allocation purposes.
-- Can be integrated and analyzed with Athena, Redshift or QuickSight
+- Can be integrated and analyzed with [Athena](#amazon-athena), [Redshift](#redshift) or QuickSight.

 #### Tracking Costs in the Cloud - Cost Explorer